jrdegbe/thamesthrive-api/docs/flow/actions/commercial/sequence_matcher.md

 # Sequencer Matcher

 The Sequencer Matcher plugin is used to look for a sequence of events in a given list of events.
 It allows you to define a sequence of events and check if that sequence occurs in the list of events.
-This plugin is part of the Tracardi Pro License.
+This plugin is part of the ThamesThrive Pro License.

 ## Description